 The IDI assesses intercultural competence: the capability to shift cultural perspective and appropriately adapt behavior to cultural differences and commonalities.
 The IDI will assess an individual’s intercultural competence using the Intercultural Development Continuum (IDC).
 The IDC describes a set of knowledge/attitude/skill sets or orientations toward cultural difference and commonality that are arrayed along a continuum from the more monocultural mindsets of Denial and Polarization through the transitional orientation of Minimization to the intercultural or global mindsets of Acceptance and Adaptation.
 This continuum is adapted by Mitch Hammer from the Developmental Model of Intercultural Sensitivity (DMIS) originally proposed by Milton Bennett and is considered the premier metric in the field intercultural competency.
 For more information about the IDI Process, contact Diversity and Inclusion Initiatives Staff at firstname.lastname@example.org.

-Note: Augsburg University uses the Intercultural Development Inventory® (IDI®) Guided Development as our preferred guiding framework in our diversity, inclusion, and equity work.
+Note: Augsburg College uses the Intercultural Development Inventory® (IDI®) Guided Development as our preferred guiding framework in our diversity, inclusion, and equity work.

 Intercultural Conflict Style (ICS)